 (b) The diagram shall be drawn to an appropriate scale which permits all required information to be shown and be easily readable without magnification.

-(Authorized by and implementing K.S.A.
-1989 Supp.
-2-1227; effective Jan.
-14, 1991.)
+K.A.R.
 4-4-951.
 Requirements for plans and specifications. (a) Whenever a storage facility is constructed or extensively remodeled or an existing structure is converted to use as a storage facility, properly prepared plans and specifications for the construction, remodeling or conversion shall be submitted by the owner of the storage facility to the secretary for review and approval before construction, remodeling or conversion is begun.